NeuroTechX/ntx_slack_archive/general.md

  >ah too bad...
 I was thinking I haven't been listening to it in a while and I guess that's why hahah

+6/25/2017 5:14 AM

+ **pierre** :

+ >still recommend delving into the older episodes, as they were quite good and still pretty current